 1. Marketers who document strategy are 538% more likely to report success than those who don’t and Marketers who document process are 466% more likely to report success than those who don’t.

-Key takeaway: It is important that you have a documented demand generation plan which fits into the bigger realm of your marketing plan.
+Key takeaway: You must have a documented demand generation plan which fits into the bigger realm of your marketing plan.
 This helps in understanding what part of the strategy is resulting into a roadblock or deviation from prescribed goals.
 Bringing sales and marketing team together to draw a strategy that aligns with your sales funnel, nurturing strategy and customer journey is quintessential.

 2. Successful marketers are 242% more likely to report conducting audience research at least once per quarter and 56% of our study’s most elite marketers conduct research once or more per month.

 Key takeaway: You should conduct customer research at regular intervals and update buyer persona to maximize ROI by staying relevant to your audience in all your campaigns.
 What does your target audience want to read?
-What are their pain points? etc are important questions that are answered by research.
+Are you making a quality contribution? etc are important questions that are clarified by research.

 3. 75% of small business owners see internet marketing as an or tool to attract new customer.